MicrosoftDocs/openapi-docs/OpenAPI/kiota/using.md

 #### `--serializer (-s)`

-The fully qualified class names for deserializers.
+The fully qualified class names for serializers.

 These values are used in the client class to initialize the serialization providers.